SpacingBat3/WebCord/docs/Readme.md

-Because **GitHub Wiki Pages** of this project **are meant to be maintained by** **the community**, they should be considered as a potentially malicious or misleading source of the information.
+Because **GitHub Wiki Pages** of this project **are meant to be maintained by** **the community**, they should be considered as a potentially malicious or misleading source of information.
 It is recommended to read the official documentation first before you will proceed reading the community-maintained Wiki pages.